Azure/azureml-cheatsheets/website/docs/cheatsheet/run-history.md

 An Experiment is a collection of runs.
 All runs belongs to an Experiment.
-Usually an Experiment is tied to a specific work item, for example, "Finetune Bert-Large", and will posses a number of runs as you iterate toward this goal.
+Usually an Experiment is tied to a specific work item, for example, "Finetune Bert-Large", and will possess a number of runs as you iterate toward this goal.

 ### Snapshot